 In summary, we have calculated structural and electronic properties of PbTiO3 (001) surfaces using a first-principles density-functional approach.
 The results are compared and contrasted with corresponding previous calculations on BaTiO3 and SrTiO3 surfaces.
 We observe qualitatively different behavior of the PbTiO3 surfaces in several respects.
 First, within the narrow range of PbO and TiO2 chemical potentials permitted by bulk thermodynamics, we find that the TiO2-terminated surface is never thermodynamically stable.
 Thus, the PbO-terminated surface is expected to be the one observed experimentally.
 Second, the interaction between the ferroelectric distortion and the presence of the surface is quite different for PbTiO3, compared to BaTiO3.
-In particular, the ferroelectric distortion at the AO-terminated surface and suppressed at the TiO2-terminated surface, just the opposite of the behavior found for BaTiO3.
-Moreover, the ferroelectric distortion at the surface layer on the PbO-terminated surface, an effect which is not seen on the BaO-terminated of BaTiO3.
+In particular, the ferroelectric distortion at the opposite of the behavior found for BaTiO3.
+Moreover, the ferroelectric distortion at the surface allows for a drastic reduction of the rumpling of the surface layer on the PbO-terminated surface, an effect which is not seen on the BaO-terminated of BaTiO3.
 Third, the surface electronic band structure is qualitatively modified in the case of PbTiO3 by the presence of Pb 6s and 6p states in the upper valence and lower conduction regions.